BasilOmsha/portfolio-new/README.md

  - **React 18** with **TypeScript** for type-safe component development and modern React features
  - **Three.js** and **React Three Fiber (R3F)** for 3D rendering, scene management, and WebGL integration
  - **GSAP (GreenSock)** for high-performance animations and scroll-triggered effects
- - **Tailwind CSS 4** for utility-first styling and responsive design
+ - **Custom CSS** for component-specific styling and responsive design
  - **Vite** as the build tool for fast development and optimized production builds
  - **Blender** for 3D model creation, optimization, and asset preparation
- - **Custom GLSL shaders** for advanced material effects and visual enhancements
+ - **Custom GLSL shaders** for advanced material effects and visual enhanances
- - **EmailJS** for contact form functionality without backend dependencies
+ - **ASP.NET Core backend** with Clean Architecture for contact form functionality
  - **React Hook Form** with **Zod** validation for form management
  - **React Google ReCAPTCHA v3** for spam protection
  - **Vercel Analytics** for performance monitoring and user insights